s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 #### Functional Programming vs Imperative Programming

-In this section we will give a short introduction to functional programming in Haskell by comparing the general style of imperative C code to functional Haskell using the example of the Fibonacci sequence.
+In order to see ease the introduction to functional programming, we will give a short introduction to functional programming in Haskell in this section by comparing the general style of imperative

-Since functional programs do not contain any assignment statements, the state of a given variable can not be mutated.
+C code to functional Haskell using the example of the Fibonacci sequence.

-This however means that in pure^[Pure code is code without side-effects.
-Assignments are side-effects] functional code we can not express classic loops like in Fig. \ref{fig:fibonacciCIterative}.
+For starters, take a look at the iterative implementation of the Fibonacci sequence in Fig. \ref{fig:fibonacciCIterative}.
+It contains assignments and a loop, but since in pure^[Pure code is code without side-effects.
+Assignments are side-effects] functional programming we do not use assignment statements, we can not express the Fibonacci sequence in an iterative way with loops^[It is however possible to introduce monadic DSLs in Haskell that mimic C style behaviour, see \url{https://hackage.haskell.org/package/ImperativeHaskell-2.0.0.1}.].
-^[It is however possible to introduce monadic DSLs in Haskell that mimic C style behaviour, see \url{https://hackage.haskell.org/package/ImperativeHaskell-2.0.0.1}.]
+In fact, loops can only compute anything meaningful if assignment statements are part of the programming language.

 ~~~~ {#fig:fibonacciCIterative
     .c